Neal ElAttrache

 ElAttrache graduated from the University of Notre Dame in 1981 and completed a medical degree in 1985 from the University of Pittsburgh.
 He works across multiple subfields, and is considered among the best by fellow surgeons.
 ElAttrache usually practices at a building near Los Angeles International Airport.

-Some of ElAttrache's patients have included Cam Akers, Judd Apatow, Carson Beck, Odell Beckham Jr., Tom Brady, Kobe Bryant, Walker Buehler, Joe Burrow, Rodney Dangerfield, Finneas, Zack Greinke, Helen Hunt, Laura Ingraham, Clayton Kershaw, Nicole Kidman, Brooks Koepka, Cooper Kupp, Jung-Hoo Lee, Vasiliy Lomachenko, Conor McGregor, Alex Morgan, Shohei Ohtani, Luis Patiño, Salvador Perez, Keanu Reeves, Paul Reiser, Aaron Rodgers, Ed Ruscha, Arnold Schwarzenegger, Travis Scott, Mazi Smith, Ringo Starr, and Charlize Theron.
-He has also treated billionaires and royalty.
+He has also treated billionaires, royalty, and many athlete injuries.

 He is also the team physician for the Los Angeles Rams and Los Angeles Dodgers.

 Personal life

 ElAttrache was raised in Mount Pleasant, Pennsylvania by his parents, Selim and Vera ElAttrache; Selim, a Druze Syrian, was also a surgeon.
 He was an amateur boxer in college, where he won the light-heavyweight boxing championship.
 ElAttrache underwent a fellowship with sports surgeons Robert Kerlan and Frank Jobe, and was also mentored by James Andrews.

 Many of ElAttrache's patients consider him a close friend.